WVM2011-04

 summer; they do educate; fabulous

-Mayor: not year-round; have had, successful, lot of informing, now enforcing
+Mayor: not year-round; have had, successful, lot of informing,

 look forward to report back